Higher regularity and finite time blow-up to nonlocal pseudo-parabolic equation with conical degeneration: Introduction

 which is an elliptic operator with conical degeneration on the boundary $x_1=0$, and the corresponding gradient operator is $\nabla_{\BB}=(x_1\p_{x_1}, \p_{x_2}, \cdots, \p_{x_n}), \nu$ is the unit normal vector pointing toward the exterior of $\BB$.
 The detail research of manifold with conical singularities and the corresponding cone Sobolev spaces can be found in \cite{Chen2011Existence,Chen2012Cone,Coriasco2007Realizations,Schrohe2001Ellipticity,Schulze1999Boundary}.

-Pseudo-parabolic equations are characterized by the occurrence of a time derivative appearing in the highest order term and describe a variety of important physical processes, such as the seepage of homogeneous fluids through a fissured rock \cite{b}, the heat conduction involving two temperatures \cite{cc}, the unidirectional propagation of nonlinear, dispersive, long waves \cite{t} (where $u$ is typically the amplitude or velocity) and the aggregation of populations \cite{p} (where $u$ represents the population density).
-The authors in \cite{Showalter1970Pseudoparabolic,tt} investigated initial-boundary value problem and Cauchy problem for the linear pseudo-parabolic equation and established the existence and uniqueness of solutions.
-After those precursory results, there are many papers (for example \cite{bbb,cao,jism,kkk,kk,pp}) studied nonlinear pseudo-parabolic equations, like semilinear pseudo-parabolic equations and even including singular and degenerate pseudo-parabolic equations.
+{{To date, research on problems for pseudo-parabolic equations is rapidly developing in connection with the needs of modeling and controlling of processes in thermophysics, hydrodynamics and continuum mechanics.
+Pseudo-parabolic equations are characterized by the occurrence of a time derivative appearing in the highest order term and describe a variety of important physical processes, such as the seepage of homogeneous fluids through a fissured rock \cite{b}, the heat conduction involving two temperatures \cite{cc}.
+When the unknown $u(x, t)$ is typically the amplitude or velocity, the corresponding pseudo-system denotes the unidirectional propagation of nonlinear, dispersive, long waves \cite{t}, while $u(x, t)$ represents the population density, the corresponding pseudo-problem can describe the aggregation of populations \cite{p}.}} The authors in \cite{Showalter1970Pseudoparabolic,tt} investigated the initial-boundary value problem and Cauchy problem for the linear pseudo-parabolic equation and established the existence and uniqueness of solutions.
+After those precursory results, there are many paper (for example \cite{bbb,cao,jism,kkk,kk,pp}) studied nonlinear pseudo-parabolic equations, like semilinear pseudo-parabolic equations and even including singular and degenerate pseudo-parabolic equations.

 Problem \eqref{physic} has been proposed and studied in \cite{dihuafei}, the authors considered the weak solution of the problem.
 For convenience, we give some abbreviations,

 and